dipzza/break-reminder/README.md

 - Middle-click: Reset (cancel session).
 - Right-click: Access widget configuration.

+## Installation
+Get it directly through "Get New Widgets" on your desktop or through https://store.kde.org/p/2270856

 ## Development
 You need a distro running Plasma 6, no additional deps.
 Follow the [Plasma Widget docs](https://develop.kde.org/docs/plasma/widget/testing/) to test locally or install your modified version.